Joseph-Sailor-Usher/Room_Sync/Consideration of Implementation Frameworks.md

 Clients learn each other’s public endpoints from a directory and connect directly (no STUN/TURN/ICE).<br>
 Pros: Simple; zero relay cost.<br>
 Cons: Fails on many NATs; brittle across enterprise/campus/CGNAT (Needs ICE).<br>
-Why it struggles: Hole-punch is not universally reliable; certain NAT mappings break it (address/port-dependent).<br> TURN exists because of that.

 ## Ports & Protocols
 ``` mermaid